ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/source-code-surveys/representing-objects.md

   responsible for creating a new instance of the `Dog` class.
 The second of these methods is responsible for creating a textual representation of a `Dog` object that you can display in a terminal window or a graphical user interface.
-As you work on this project, you should note the ways in which the object-oriented approach to representing an object supports the combination of both state and behaviors.
+As you implement the Python source code for this project, you should note the ways in which the object-oriented approach to representing an object supports the combination of both state and behaviors.

 ```text
 Creating dog objects using a object-oriented approach!